variadico/noti/README.md

     Notification types noti should trigger in a space-delimited list.
 For example, set NOTI_DEFAULT="banner speech pushbullet slack" to enable all available notifications to fire sequentially.
+NOTI_HIPCHAT_TOK
+    HipChat access token.
+Log into your HipChat account and retrieve a token from the Room Notification Tokens page.
+NOTI_HIPCHAT_DEST
+    HipChat message destination.
+Can be either a Room name or ID.
 NOTI_PUSHBULLET_TOK
     Pushbullet access token.
 Log into your Pushbullet account and retrieve a token from the Account Settings page.
+NOTI_PUSHOVER_TOK
+    Pushover access token.
+Log into your Pushover account and create a token from the Create New Application/Plugin page.
+NOTI_PUSHOVER_DEST
+    Pushover message destination.
+Should be your User Key.
 NOTI_SLACK_TOK
     Slack access token.
 Log into your Slack account and retrieve a token from the Slack Web API page.
 NOTI_SLACK_DEST
-    Slack channel to send message to.
-Can be either a #channel or a
+    Slack message destination.
+Can be either a #channel or a @username.
-    @username.
 NOTI_VOICE
     Name of voice used for speech notifications.
 ```